Josefinelust - Discover Kullaberg's finest bay - Skåne

 The ferns rattle at our calves and the rocky steps down to the beach are many and quite high.
 But what awaits us down there is worth it.
 Here at Kullaberg, the views are great wherever you turn and Josefinelust is no exception.
 We are on our way to one of Skåne's most beautifully located cobblestone beaches.
 Perhaps even one of Sweden's most beautiful.

-We stop on the way down towards Josefinelust and look out over Skälderviken.
+We stop on the way down to Josefinelust and look out over Skälderviken.
 Are we really still in Sweden?
 The vegetation out here on Kullen feels more exotic and showy and the sea feels unexpectedly clear and snorkel-friendly.
 Memories of rocky coastal strips along Highway 1 in California creep forward.
 Even the occasional thought takes us to the rocks on Portugal's Atlantic coast.
 It doesn't feel at all like we are only a few kilometers from Skåne's cornfields and potato fields.

 Josefinelust was made available to tourists as early as the middle of the 19th century, but the beautiful bay did not get its name until 1865.
 King Oscar I visited the place with his Queen Josefina and, according to the story, she fell head over heels for the area's beauty.
 Suddenly, the bay had been given its name.